MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/sales-tax-calculation-and-rounding.md

 [!include [banner](../includes/banner.md)]

-This topic provides an overview of the sales tax calculation and rounding in Dynamics 365 Finance.
-It explains the parameters of the sales tax calculation and rounding setup, and how they work together.
+This article provides an overview of the sales tax calculation and rounding in Dynamics 365 Finance.
+It also explains the parameters of the sales tax calculation and rounding setup, and how they work together.

-## Overview

-There are several parameters controlling the sales tax calculation and rounding in Dynamics 365 Finance:
+There are several parameters that control sales tax calculation and rounding.
+These are:

-1. **Calculation method** in General ledger parameters: This parameter defines whether tax base amount is calculated per document or per line.
-There is a special case the tax base amount is always calculated per document if **Marginal base** parameter = Net amount of invoice balance
+- **Calculation method** in General ledger parameters - This parameter defines whether the tax base amount is calculated per document or per line.
+However, if the **Marginal base** parameter is set to **Net amount of invoice balance**, the tax base amount is always calculated per document.
-2. **Rounding by** in sales tax group: This parameter defines whether tax amount is rounded per sales tax code or per sales tax code combination.
+- **Rounding by** in sales tax group - This parameter defines if the tax amount is rounded per sales tax code or per sales tax code combination.
-3. **Origin** in sales tax code: This parameter defines how tax amount is calculated.
-For more information, see this article [Sales tax calculation methods in the Origin field - Finance | Dynamics 365 | Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/finance/general-ledger/sales-tax-calculation-methods-origin-field)
+- **Origin** in sales tax code - This parameter defines how the tax amount is calculated.
+For more information, see [Sales tax calculation methods in the Origin field](sales-tax-calculation-methods-origin-field.md).
-4. **Marginal base** in sales tax code: This parameter determines which amount is used to pick the appropriate tax rate(s) from the rates in the Sales tax code values page.
-For more information, see this article [Sales tax rates based on the Marginal base and Calculation methods - Finance | Dynamics 365 | Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/finance/general-ledger/marginal-base-field)
+- **Marginal base** in sales tax code - This parameter determines which amount is used to pick the appropriate tax rates from the rates on the **Sales tax code values** page.
+For more information, see [Sales tax rates based on the Marginal base and Calculation methods](marginal-base-field.md).
-5. **Sales tax rounding rule** in sales tax code: This parameter defines how the determined sales tax amount is rounded, including rounding precision and rounding method.
+- **Sales tax rounding rule** in sales tax code - This parameter defines how the determined sales tax amount is rounded, including rounding precision and rounding method.

-Following are some frequently used examples of sales tax calculation and rounding per the combination of above parameters:
+The following are some frequently used examples of sales tax calculation and rounding using a combination the parameters above.

 Scenario:

-- There are 2 lines in the taxable document.
-Tax base amount for each line is the same 42.42.
+- There are 2 lines in the taxable document and the tax base amount for each line is 42.42.
 - Each line has two sales tax codes determined, sales tax code 1 and sales tax code 2.
-- Tax rate of tax code 1 and tax code 2 is 10%
+- The tax rate of tax code 1 and tax code 2 is 10%.
-- Price exclusive tax
+- The price is exclusive of tax.
-- Rounding precision is 0.01
+- The rounding precision is 0.01.
-- Rounding method is Round up
+- The rounding method is **Round up**.

-### **Example 1**
+### Example 1

 Parameters value